fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-08-13】[microsoft / poml](https://github.com/microsoft/poml) - Prompt Orchestration Markup Language
+* 【2025-08-13】[apple / embedding\-atlas](https://github.com/apple/embedding-atlas) - Embedding Atlas is a tool that provides interactive visualizations for large embeddings  It allows you to visualize, cross\-filter, and search embeddings and metadata
 * 【2025-08-12】[trailofbits / buttercup](https://github.com/trailofbits/buttercup) -
 * 【2025-08-10】[lfnovo / open\-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 * 【2025-08-09】[google / adk-python](https://github.com/google/adk-python) - An open-source, code-first Python toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control.